Tech-at-DU/ACS-2941-1-Eng-Careers-Comm-Interview/Lessons/09-Whiteboard-Coding.md

 Working in Python instead?
 Translate whichever problem you pick — same bug, same logic, `dict` in place of the object.

+**Strategy for finding the bug:**

+- Know the expected output *before* you trace — pick an input, work out the right answer by hand first, then compare against what the code actually produces.
+- Trace every line, don't skim to the part that "looks suspicious."
+The bug is often in a line that looks fine at a glance.
+- For a hash map specifically, check the *order* of operations at each step: does this line read from the map or write to it?
+Is it doing that before or after the check that depends on it?
+Most hash map bugs are an insert and a check happening in the wrong order, not a wrong data structure.
+- If your first input doesn't expose a mismatch, don't assume the code is correct — try an input with a repeated value or a value that could match itself, since those are exactly where insert/check-order bugs hide.
+- Found a mismatch?
+Don't guess-fix.
+Go back to the variable table and find the exact line where the traced value first diverges from what you expected.

 ## Activity: Code Tracing

 1. Choose one problem from the [Code-Tracing Set](#code-tracing-set) above.
 Each solution contains at least one bug that you will be tasked with fixing.